-Medicare Parts A, B, and D services, and their costs, are assigned to an episode only when clinically related to the management and treatment of the patient's asthma or COPD during the episode.
+Medicare Parts A, B, and D services, and their costs, are assigned to an episode only when clinically related to the management and treatment of the patient's depression during the episode.
 Assigned services may include treatment and diagnostic services, ancillary items, services directly related to treatment, and those furnished as a consequence of care (e.g., complications, readmissions, unplanned care, and emergency department visits).
 Unrelated services are not assigned to the episode.
-For example, the cost of care for a procedure that occurs during the episode that is not clinically related to the management and treatment of the patient's asthma or COPD (i.e., a knee arthroplasty) would not be assigned to the episode.
+For example, the cost of care for a procedure that occurs during the episode that is not clinically related to the management and treatment of the patient's depression (i.e., a knee arthroplasty) would not be assigned to the episode.